Azure/azure-sdk-for-node/Documentation/Authentication.md

 All service APIs require authentication via a `credentials` object when being instantiated.
-There are three ways of authenticating and creating the required `credentials` via the SDK: interactive login and service principal authentication.
+There are three ways of authenticating and creating the required `credentials` via the SDK: basic authentication, interactive login, and service principal authentication.

 ## Basic Authentication